StianArnesen/StianArnesen/README.md

 # Hi, I’m Stian Arnesen 👋

 ## 🌟 About Me
 I am a passionate developer with over 10 years of experience building professional websites and applications.
-My journey began at the age of 13 with ActionScript 2.0 (Flash), and since then, I've developed a deep understanding of various programming languages and technologies.
+My journey began at the age of 13 with the legendary ActionScript 2.0 (Flash), and since then, I've developed a deep understanding of various programming languages and technologies.
 I thrive on problem-solving, collaborating with others, and delivering scalable and user-friendly solutions.

 ## 🔍 Interests
 - **Web Development**